-The UConnectTM system can be used with any Hands-Free Profile certified BluetoothTM cellular phone.
-If your cellular phone supports a different profile (eg., Headset Profile), you may not be able to use any UConnectTM features.
+The UConnect[TM] system can be used with any Hands-Free Profile certified Bluetooth[TM] cellular phone.
+See www.chrysler.com/uconnect for supported phones.
+If your cellular phone supports a different profile (e.g.,

+Headset Profile), you may not be able to use any UConnect[TM] features.
 Refer to your cellular service provider or the phone manufacturer for details.